mikeizbicki/cmc-csci040/project_03_docchat/README.md

         1. The doctest does not help me as a user understand when to use this function.
         1. The function could totally change behavior and my test suite won't alert me to this change.

+1. Integration tests

+    1. Your repo must include a folder `test_projects`
+    1. In the `test_projects` folder, you should have "submodules" for all of the previous class projects
+        1. The three previous projects are: creating your own webpage, markdown compiler, and ebay scraper
+        1. Recall that a submodule is a "git repo inside another git repo".
+They should be added using the command `git submodule add <url>`.
+YOU SHOULD NEVER CLONE A REPO INSIDE OF ANOTHER REPO!

 1. Github repo organization.

     > **Hint:**